OneBitSoftware/TeamStore/DevNotes.md

 1. Build the project
 2. dotnet ef database update - creates the DB and applies the last migration.
 You should be ready to go.

+To add a new migration to the source, run from the TeamStore.Keeper project:
 3. dotnet ef migrations add [MigrationName666] - this is used when the Models need updating.

 NOTE: if you have issues, delete "data.db" in the project root to start over.
 EF Migrations will recreate it.

+To reset migrations:
+4. dotnet ef migrations remove - until you delete the first migration.
+Then just add it again.

 ## Graph API Secret